bareos/bareos/pull_request_template.md

 - [ ] Check backport line

 ##### Source code quality
 - [ ] Source code changes are understandable
 - [ ] Variable and function names are meaningful
 - [ ] Code comments are correct (logically and spelling)
 - [ ] Required documentation changes are present and part of the PR
-- [ ] `bareos-check-sources --since-merge` does not report any problems

 ##### Tests
 - [ ] Decision taken that a test is required (if not, then remove this paragraph)
 - [ ] The choice of the type of test (unit test or systemtest) is reasonable
 - [ ] Testname matches exactly what is being tested